 - Our tour operators carry out scientific research on the cats by building up a profile of their use of time (a so-called “ethogram”).

 - The jaguar flotel is right in prime jaguar country.
-The competing lodges have cement block houses 40 minutes to two hours away from the central jaguar zone.
+The competing lodges have cement block houses 40 minutes away from the central jaguar zone.